masaba/masaba.github.io/_pages/about.md

   - /about.html
 ---

-Hello!
-I'm Mika.
-I am a cognitive scientist studying how children learn and communicate about the self to others.
+Hello there!
+I'm Mika (mee-kuh).
+I am a developmental cognitive scientist studying how children build self-representations through their social interactions, and the consequences of these processes on their behaviors and motivation.
+Basically, I want to know how children answer: Who am I, and who do you think I am?

-I'm a Ph.D student in the [Department of Psychology](https://psychology.stanford.edu/) at Stanford University.
-I primarily work with [Dr. Hyowon Gweon](https://web.stanford.edu/~hyo/Home.html) in the [Social Learning Lab](http://sll.stanford.edu/).
-Starting in Fall 2021, I will be a postdoc working with [Dr. Julia Leonard](https://jlnrd.github.io/) and [Dr. Julian Jara-Ettinger](https://compdevlab.yale.edu/) in Yale's Department of Psychology.

-I received my BA in [Neuroscience](https://www.wellesley.edu/neuroscience) from Wellesley College in 2014.
-During my undergraduate years, I was a research assistant in Dr. Rebecca Saxe's [Social Cognitive Neuroscience Lab](https://saxelab.mit.edu/), and Dr. Laura Schulz's [Early Childhood Cognition Lab](http://eccl.mit.edu/) at MIT.
+I'm a Postdoctoral Associate in the Department of Psychology at Yale University working with [Julia Leonard](https://jlnrd.github.io/) and [Julian Jara-Ettinger](https://compdevlab.yale.edu/).
+I received my Ph.D in August 2021 in the Department of Psychology at Stanford University, where I primarily worked with [Hyowon Gweon](https://web.stanford.edu/~hyo/Home.html).
+Many years ago, I received my BA in [Neuroscience](https://www.wellesley.edu/neuroscience) from Wellesley College.

-You can reach me at: masaba [at] stanford.edu.
+You can reach me at: mika.asaba [at] yale.edu.

-And my name is pronounced like this: Mee-kuh Uh-saw-buh.